wesley-a-leung/Resources/README.md

 differ by factors of 10
 - if template parameters are non-trivial, those should be described as well, possibly with an example provided
-- `std::vector` is prefered to fixed-sized arrays, use `std::vector::reserve`
+- `std::vector` is preferred to fixed-sized arrays, use `std::vector::reserve`
 if possible
 - the new operator should be avoided and memory should be allocated on the stack, or `std::unique_ptr` should be used